h39s/AQUA/README.md

 ## About the Developers

 We are a group of university students in our final year.
 This is both a passion project and capstone endeavour for us.
-We will be actively developing the application for the next 6 months and aim to add EQ presets, graphic EQ manipulation, and AutoEQ.
+We will be actively developing the application for the next few months and aim to add graphic EQ manipulation, and full AutoEQ capabilities.
 Please note that we may not always be available to address your messages on discord as we are all full-time students.

 ## Development Prerequisites